freerange/method_log/README.md

 * Default to looking for commits in current git branch
 * Maybe add as new git command or extension to existing command e.g. `git log`
 * Optimise search for method definitions:
+  * Only consider commits where file that last contained method has changed
   * First look in file where method was last defined
   * Simple text search for files containing method name to narrow files that need to be parsed
 * Find "similar" method implementations e.g. by comparing ASTs of implementations